ELPatitoLoco/ScriptedEvents-Wiki-Clone/KILL.md

-The `COUNTDOWN` action grants player control in a script.
+The `KILL` action grants player control in a script.

 ## Usage
 ```